SujalAhrodia/30_Days_Of_Code/README.md

 ### Day 9
 >1.
 Given a sorted array and a target value, return the index if the target is found.
 If not, return the index where it would be if it were inserted in order.
 You may assume no duplicates in the array.
+>2.
+Write a factorial function that takes a positive integer as a parameter and print its factorial.